 You will not be disappointed by this international gathering.
 Meet like minded folks who arrive by air, sea and land and immerse yourself in the past and future of Commodore and Amiga loveliness.

-Athlone, Ireland (90 minute bus/drive from Dublin Airport) Around £50 return flight from England.
+Athlone, Ireland (90 minute bus/drive from Dublin Airport).
 See more transport options on our getting here page.

 Full Event Schedule